 Taking time to rest and pamper yourself is a must in Cavite City.
-Thanks to Sonya’s Garden Spa, it is possible to experience zen paradise.
+Thanks to Sonya’s Garden Spa, one of the most romantic places in Cavite, it is possible for you and your partner to experience zen paradise.
 The path leading to this haven is as surreal as the lush gardens of the countryside.
-How quiet and stress-free it is makes anyone master the art of not doing anything in the name of rest and relaxation.
+How quiet and stress-free it makes anyone master the art of not doing anything in the name of rest and relaxation.
 Sonya’s signature massage combines the therapeutic strokes with lavender-infused oil.
 Aside from the divine massage treatments, they also offer facials.
 Their way of bidding you farewell is through a refreshing cup of warm basil dalandan tea.

 Sonya's Garden Spa